|Semester 1, 2021 On-campus Toowoomba|

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 Student workload expectations

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- There will be a short online quiz each week related to the textbook reading and lecture.
+- There will be a short online quiz each week related to the textbook reading and learning activities.
 Each quiz must be completed before the end of the week, and within the allocated time.

 Important assessment information

 It is the students' responsibility to attend and participate appropriately in all activities scheduled for them, and to study all material provided to them or required to be accessed by them, to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.